 Are you seeing it yet?

 Because there comes a point where a motif occurs so often and is applied so consistently that anyone attempting to provide a critical analysis would sound silly trying to be timid about it.
-Make no mistake: this was deliberate as hell.

 At first, we thought blue represented Don and yellow represented Ted, which makes a certain amount of sense, because not only do they both wear their respective colors frequently, but the story dealt with the upheaval of the decision these two made last week.
 A coming-together, complete with the expected difficulties, represented in color.
 Two men in a dick-measuring contest that’s involving dozens of other people.